luigifreda/slamplay/README.md

 - Install basic dependencies:
   `$ ./install_dependencies.sh`
-- Install opencv in a local folder:
+- Install OpenCV in a local folder:
   `$ ./install_local_opencv.sh`
   (if you want, skip this step and set the variable `OpenCV_DIR` in `config.sh` with your local OpenCV path)
 - Build the framework:
   `$ ./build.sh`

-Once everythins is built, you can enter in the `build` folder and test the different examples.
+Once everything is built, you can enter in the `build` folder and test the different examples.
 In particular, you can enter in the `full_slam` folder:
 - configure the file `config/kitti.yaml` (or `config/euroc.yaml`)
 - and run the VO app `app/run_kitti_stereo` (or `app/run_euroc_stereo`)